share020/dl/assignments/mp6/README.md

 </p>

-The image above shows how the receptive field grows when an input image of size 5x5 gets passed through a convolution layer with a kernel of 3, padding of 1, and a stride of 2.
+The image above shows how the receptive field grows when an input image of size $5 \times 5$ gets passed through a convolution layer with a kernel of `3`, padding of `1`, and a stride of `2`.
 The left column shows the feature maps after each convolution.
 The right column adds blank spots in to show the stride with the color shaded regions signifying the size of the receptive field.

 Convolutions, strided convolutions, and pooling layers affect the receptive field in different ways.
-Near the output of the network, the receptive field should be relative to the �size� of the objects of interest within the image.
+Near the output of the network, the receptive field should be relative to the `size` of the objects of interest within the image.

 This link here provides a more in depth explanation and is where the above picture is pulled from.
 It also shows explicit equations for how to calculate the receptive field.
 This link shows how the receptive field grows as the network gets deeper.
 The particular network shown in the link is the one you will create for this homework.
-Note the receptive field is 45x45 at the output which is larger than the CIFAR10 images (32x32).
+Note the receptive field is $45 \times 45$ at the output which is larger than the CIFAR10 images ($32 \times 32$).
 This means the features should be capable of capturing full objects.

 ### Feature Visualization